|

 down

+and step inside.
 Another childhood pleasure was the satisfaction

 of posting a letter.
 Even now, I love to hear an envelope slip